: How did we all die at the same time? (The Grim Reaper points at one of the platters on the table.) Grim Reaper

 - In 8-Bit Theater, the Light Warriors are all to be killed by Sarda because they're horrible people.
 Except for Fighter.
 "He's a casualty."

 - in Drowtales, this winds up happening to Kyo'nne when the Kyorl'solenurn arrive.
-She seemed to think she'd get off easily because unlike her friends she wasn't tainted and even mocks her friends for being "screwed" as they start to run, but the Kyorl capture her anyway for being "corrupted", literally guilt by association, and would have "cleansed" (read: brainwashed) her if Chirinide and Shan'naal hadn't interfered.
+She seemed to think she'd get off easily because unlike her friends she wasn't tainted and even mocks her friends for being "screwed" as they start to run, but the Kyorl go after her anyway for being "corrupted", literally guilt by association, and would have "cleansed" (read: brainwashed) her if Chirinide and Shan'naal hadn't interfered.
 For extra irony she was the only one the Kyorl actually managed to catch.
+Because Shinae tripped her.

 - Greg becomes the target of Ted's ex-girlfriend's homicidal rage as Ted manages to escape, leaving Greg to fend for himself.
 Although he has never met her, the guilt has already been transferred.